Meron, Israel: British Mandate of Palestine

 Towards the end of World War I, the ruins of the Meron synagogue were acquired by the "Fund for the Redemption of Historical Sites" (Qeren le-Geulat Meqomot Histori'im), a Jewish society headed by David Yellin.
 In 1931, Meron consisted of an Arab and Jewish quarter, with the former being the larger one and the latter being built around the tomb of bar Yochai.
 That year, there were 259 Arabs and 31 Jews.
 Sami Hadawi's 1945 survey, conducted toward the end of the British Mandate in Palestine, depicted an entirely Arab population.
 Meron had a boy's elementary school.
 Agriculture and livestock was the dominant economic sectors of the village, with grain being the primary crop, followed by fruits.
 Around 200 dunams of land were planted with olive trees, and there were two presses in the village used to process olives.

 1948 War

-The Arab inhabitants of Meron, then known as Meiron, were driven out or fled during the 1948 Arab–Israeli War.
+During the 1948 war, the Arab Palestinian inhabitants of Meron, then known as Meirun, fled due to a Haganah raid and the capture of nearby towns, and were not allowed to return.

 State of Israel

-Meron was founded as a moshav by the Hapoel HaMizrachi movement in 1949 next to the site of ancient Meiron by eastern European Jews who fought in the 1948 war.
+Meron was founded as a moshav by the religious Zionist Hapoel HaMizrachi movement in 1949, next to the ancient site of Meiron, by eastern European Jews who fought in the 1948 war.

 Politicians Yehuda Leib Maimon and Dov Yosef attended the moshav's establishment ceremony, which took place on Lag BaOmer in 1949.